 However, having listened to our clients, a trend has developed in terms of the species that they most enjoy whilst bird watching in Valencia.

-During spring and early summer, the coastal wetland areas provides vital breeding areas for species such as Collared Pratincole, Whiskered Tern, Purple Swamphen, Great Reed Warbler and Montagu´s Harrier.
+During spring and early summer, the coastal wetland areas provides vital breeding areas for species such as Collared Pratincole, Whiskered Tern, Little Tern, Elegant Tern, Purple Swamphen, Great Reed Warbler and Montagu´s Harrier.
 Aquatic species include Squacco Heron, Night Heron, Purple Heron, Bittern, Little Bittern, Great Egret, Glossy Ibis and the ever popular Greater Flamingo.

-The more mountainous areas provide nesting habitat for Eagles, including Short-Toed, Golden, Bonelli´s, Booted as well as species such as Blue Rock Thrush, Black Wheatear and Alpine Swift.
+The more mountainous areas provide nesting habitat for Eagles, including Short-Toed, Golden, Bonelli´s and Booted as well as species such as Egyptian vulture, Blue Rock Thrush, Black Wheatear and Alpine Swift.

 The forested hills and river valleys provide home to breeding populations of Golden Oriole, Great Spotted Cuckoo, Red Rumped Swallow, Melodious Warbler, Crested Tit, Dartford Warbler, Wryneck and another “favourite”, the Bee-Eater.

-The upland “steppe” areas provide home to Great Bustard, Little Bustard, Stone Curlew, Black-Bellied Sandgrouse, Pin-Tailed Sandgrouse Crested Lark and Calandra Lark.
+The high steppe areas provide habitat for Great Bustard, Little Bustard, Stone Curlew, Black-bellied Sandgrouse, Pin-tailed Sandgrouse, Calandra Lark and Crane.

 In the winter months, not only do we see huge influxes of wildfowl to our wetland areas, but we´re especially fortunate to have wintering habitat for two very special birds that are always popular with clients…the Bluethroat and the Alpine Accentor.

 All of this, combined with an extremely rich culture and history, superb gastronomy, and easy access to the region´s two airports (Valencia and Alicante) make the Valencian Community a fascinating birding destination.
-Many of our clients enjoy the diversity of a city break in Valencia combined with a few days of guided birding in areas that are exceptionally close-by.
+Many of our clients enjoy the diversity of a guided bird watching holiday whilst being based in the beautiful and culturally rich city of Valencia.
+Others choose to stay in one of the many outlying traditional villages in the rural interior of our region.

-Others opt for a rural base, and enjoy the tranqulity, wild spaces and the culture and history of the region´s ancient villages.
-Some understandably want to enjoy both, and as such we work together to design a bespoke twin-centre holiday that combines city, countryside and some fabulous birding days.
+Some of our clients understandably want to enjoy both, and as such we work together to design a bespoke twin-centre holiday that combines city, countryside and some fabulous birding days.

-We hope that this page has been of interest, and has at least helped to raise awareness of what we believe to be one of Europe´s best birding destinations.
+We hope that you read this page with interest and that you too will soon discover what we believe to be one of Europe´s best birding destinations.
 That we can combine such diverse habitat and birdlife with the cultural and historical riches of the region is of huge value to the visitor.
 For more information, or to discuss the possibilities of designing a bespoke trip, please feel free to contact us.